erictang-source/GeoMIC/README.md

 # GeoMIC
-Code and data for geoMIC, a structure-informed graph deep learning framework for antimicrobial peptide classification and MIC prediction.
+Code and data for GeoMIC, a structure-informed graph deep learning framework for antimicrobial peptide classification and MIC prediction.